glotzerlab/software/USING.md

 Many compute clusters, including XSEDE Comet, XSEDE Bridges, XSEDE Stampede2, and University of Michigan Flux support singularity.
 [Singularity](http://singularity.lbl.gov/) can import docker images.

 Pull the container to convert it from docker format to singularity format.
-A current bug in singularity requires that you set your umask to 002 before pulling:
+Set the umask to 002 to avoid a bug in Singularity, and set `SINGULARITY_CACHEDIR` to scratch space (if needed to avoid quota limits on your home directory):

     umask 002
+    export SINGULARITY_CACHEDIR="$SCRATCH/.singularity"
     singularity pull docker://glotzerlab/software

 You can start an interactive session with the following command:

     singularity shell software.simg

-Note: your file may have the extension ``.img`` or ``.simg`` depending on the version of singularity.

 Singularity automatically bind mounts your home directory (and scratch directories on many clusters), so you can easily execute individual commands (i.e. from your job script) like this: